biolab/orange3/doc/widgets/data/datasampler.md

 --------

 First let's see how the **Data Sampler** works.
 Let's look at the information on the original data set in the **Data Info** widget.
 We see there are 24 instances in the data (we used *lenses.tab*).
-Then we sample the data with **Data Sampler**.
-We choose to go with a fixed sample size of 5 instances for simplicity.
+We sampled the data with **Data Sampler**, where we choose to go with a fixed sample size of 5 instances for simplicity.
-Then we observe the sampled data in the **Data Table** widget.
+We can observe the sampled data in the **Data Table** widget.
 The second **Data Table** shows the remaining 19 instances that weren't in the sample.

 <img src="images/DataSampler-Example1.png" alt="image" width="600">